AlphaJack/rusticlone/README.md

 ```

 Beware that this may fill your RAM if you have many profiles or several GB of data to archive.

+Parallel processing is also not (yet) compatible with push notifications.

 ### Exclude profiles